JuanMiguelBG/dolphin-triforce/docs/DSP/free_dsp_rom/dsp_rom_readme.txt

 - GC: Mario Kart Double Dash, Luigi Mansion, Super Mario Sunshine, Pikmin 1/2, Zelda WW, Zelda TP, ...

 Basically...
 If game is not using coef and irom mixing functions it will work ok.
-Dolphin emulator will report wrong CRCs, but it will work ok with mentioned games.
+Dolphin Triforce emulator will report wrong CRCs, but it will work ok with mentioned games.

 LM
 31/july/2011